After August 16th, 2018, “streaming services” at Twitter will be removed. This means two things for third-party apps:

 If you use an app like Talon, Tweetbot, Tweetings, or Twitterrific, there is no way for its developer to fix these issues.

 We are incredibly eager to update our apps.
-However, despite many requests for clarification and guidance, Twitter has not provided a way for us to recreate the lost functionality.
-We've been waiting for more than a year.
+However, despite many requests, Twitter has not provided a viable way for us to recreate the lost functionality.
+We’ve been waiting for more than a year and have had one reprieve.

 This change affects people who use third-party Twitter apps.
 All software platforms are affected, but it’s worse on iOS and Android where users rely on push notifications to know when something happens on Twitter.